Lü Zhengcao

-Lü Zhengcao (吕正操 (呂正操, Lǚ Zhèngcāo)) (4 January 1904 – 13 October 2009) was a Chinese military officer.
-He was one of the original Shang Jiang of the People's Liberation Army.
+Lü Zhengcao (Note: Chinese: 吕正操; Pinyin: Lǚ Zhèngcāo; Wade-Giles: Lu³ Cheng⁴-ts’ao¹) (4 January 1904 – 13 October 2009) was a Chinese military officer and politician.
+Originally a follower of Northeastern warlord Zhang Xueliang, he became one of the founding Shang Jiang of the People's Liberation Army, and would go on to hold several important posts in military transportation and the railway industry for the People's Republic of China.